 Interest income is recognised using the effective interest method for debt instruments measured subsequently at amortised cost and at FVTOCI.
 For financial instruments other than purchased or originated credit-impaired financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset, except for financial assets that have subsequently become credit-impaired.
+For financial assets that have subsequently become credit-impaired.
+For financial assets that have subsequently become credit-impaired.
 For financial assets that have subsequently become credit-impaired, interest income is recognised by applying the effective interest rate to the amortised cost of the financial asset.
-If, in subsequent reporting periods, the credit risk on the credit-impaired financial instrument improves so that the financial asset is no longer credit-impaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset.
+If, in subsequent reporting periods, the credit risk on the credit-impaired financial instrument improves so that the financial asset is no longer credit-impaired, interest income is recognised by applying the effective amount of the financial asset.

-Consolidated financial statements for the year ended 31 December 2022 Notes to the consolidated financial statements (All amounts are expressed in Qatari Riyals unless otherwise stated)
+Ooredoo Q.P.S.C.
+Consolidated financial statements for the year ended 31 December 2023 (All amounts are expressed in Qatari Riyals unless otherwise stated)